 The REIT's strategy is aligned with external standards and best practices, including the GRI Sustainability Reporting Standards (2022) and the Global Real Estate Sustainability Benchmark ("GRESB").
+The REIT has also taken guidance from the ISSB IFRS Sustainability Standards S1 General Requirements for Disclosure of Sustainability-related Financial Information and S2 Climate-related Disclosures.
 These standards help shape the REIT's commitments and ensure accountability in its data, initiatives and goals.
-The REIT submitted its inaugural submission in 2023 with GRESB and achieved 81 points resulting in a 3-star rating.
+The REIT submitted its second submission in 2024 with GRESB and achieved 80 points resulting in a 3-star rating.

 The REIT's commitments are also aligned with the United Nations' Sustainable Development Goals ("UN SDGs"), a set of integrated goals that call on countries and industries to help end poverty, protect the planet and ensure peace and prosperity.
-The REIT's ESG strategy contributes to the following UN SDGs: (a) good health and well-being; (b) gender equality; (c) industry, innovation and infrastructure; (d) Sustainable cities and communities; (e) climate action; and (f) partnerships for the goals.
+The REIT's ESG strategy contributes to the following UN SDGs: (a) good health and well-being; (b) quality education; (c) gender equality; (d) decent work and economic growth; (e) industry, innovation and infrastructure; (f) Sustainable cities and communities; (g) climate action; and (h) partnerships for the goals.